Triplex Tube Heat Exchanger by PCM, Paper Validation

 |gauge pressure||0 pascal|

 |x-velocity & y-velocity||0 m.s-1|

 The present validation is based on the diagram in Figure 14 of the mentioned article.
 This diagram is related to the changes in the melting fraction over time.
 This diagram includes various geometric designs based on the arrangement of heat exchanger fins.
-In the present simulation, two case studies are examined, which are related to case A and case B from Figure 2 of the paper.
+In the present simulation, two case studies are examined, related to cases A and B, from Figure 2 of the paper.
 Based on the resulting images, it can be said that almost all of the PCM material turns into a liquid phase after a specific time.

-At the end of the solution process, two-dimensional contours related to the temperature and liquid mass fraction are obtained for both different models (the fin model and the without fin model).
-It is observed that as the temperature of the phase change material increases, the amount of liquid volume fraction increases.
+At the end of the solution process, two-dimensional contours related to the temperature and liquid mass fraction are obtained for both models (the fin model and the without fin model).
+As the temperature of the phase change material increases, the amount of liquid volume fraction increases.